When can I apply?

 Usually, the campus is open to visitors on most weekends but Fellow guests are not permitted to stay on the Allegheny Farm campus with their Fellow during the workweek.
 During COVID, guest restrictions are in place.

-We're a couple – can we apply?
+I have a partner – can we apply together?

-Couples are welcome to apply and are considered on an individual basis.
+Partners are welcome to apply and are considered on an individual basis.
 There is the possibility that one person might be invited without the other.

 Does AMI provide health insurance?